Louis3112/cornelius_library/README.md

 # :bangbang: **Data Structure Project for 2nd Semester**  :bangbang:

 ##  :child: :card_index: **cornelius_library** :child: :card_index:
 One of my project for Data Structure 2nd Semester.
-The project is a simple library CRUD app with name Cornelius Library
+The project is a simple library CRUD app with name *"Cornelius Library"*

 The project implements various of data structure concepts, such as :
 1. Recursion (used in multiple functions for efficient problem-solving)